 |November 24, 2009|

-The IRS is your patient partner waiting to collect around 35% for 2011 of what you own in the form of Death Taxes.
+The IRS is your patient partner waiting to collect around 40% for 2014 and 2015 of what you own in the form of Death Taxes.
 Estate planning is necessary to make sure that your assets go to family and charitable recipients rather than to the IRS.
 Estate taxes are generally due within nine (9) months of death.

 The following is a list of ideas and advice on steps you can take now to minimize the tax hit for your heirs.